garrett-sutton/garrett-sutton.github.io/_posts/2023-12-20-breckenridge.md

 We must have gotten on the Peak 8 superchair somehow from Peak 9 to make the ultra long run down through the village and to the parking lot.

+Below, I put together a map that generally looks like the path for the day.
+It's not supposed to be an exact representation of our day.
+In addition to giving context to my account from above, I'm using it as a platform to complain a little bit.
+The high terrain at Breck is super cool, but the lift situation is tough.
+The longest lifts on the mountain take you up over a lot of mellow terrain to (I'm guestimating) 80% of the way to the top.
+There are then other much shorter lifts that get you to the highest points. the problem with this is twofold:
+1. The expert level runs are pretty short and if you want a long run, you'll have to take multiple lifts to get back to the very top.
+This makes the navigation between peaks pretty slow.
+Lesson to learned - If you're looking to get to a certain spot, don't mess around in getting there.
+1. The lift lines at these expert level lifts are sort of long.
+This happens when everyone looking for the expert level terrain ends up lapping these short (but steep) runs.

 TODO:
 - mention the altitude
 - mention opinions on teh various areas (maybe this goes down below with